juanfranblanco/vscode-solidity/README.md

   (Open 'contractName.json' after compilation from the bin folder.
 Press F1 and press Solidity: Code generate from compilation output..)
   Please contribute more templates.

+# Instructions

+## Using a different version of the solidity compiler

 To compile using a different version of Solidity, for example latest or 'v0.4.3+commit.2353da71', this will download this version everytime you compile: